 Here is a specific example of a psychological goal you will find in several RMT materials:

 When difficult team situations happen, we accept, forgive, and adjust our attitudes and behavior.
 We always find solutions because we believe that none of us is as smart as all of us.

 To learn more, pick up a copy of these two books.

 Right-Minded Teamwork in Any Team: The Ultimate Team-Building Method to Create a Team That Works as One.
 Psychological Goals is one of the 5 Elements of RMT’s Framework.

-How to Facilitate Team Work Agreements: A Practical, 10-Step Process for Building a Right-Minded Team That Works as One.
+How to Facilitate Team A Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior.: A Practical, 10-Step Process for Building a Right-Minded Team That Works as One.